Beyond Wald's Equation and the Optional Sampling Theorem: Main Results and Examples

-The special character of these three martingale families enable the calculation of $L$ for the corresponding stopping time.
-We can in fact abstract the conditions to enable the calculation of $L$ in the more general martingale framework.
+The special character of these three martingale families enabled the calculation of the expected overshoot of any nonnegative exceedance level $r$ for the corresponding stopping time.
+We can abstract these conditions to obtain an explicit upper bound in a more general martingale framework.